mohamedahmed-cloud/Sql/README.md

     -- means when you delet emp_id the mgr_id will set to null foreign key(mgr_id) references employee(emp_id) on delete set null );
--- delet emp_id =2
+-- delete emp_id =2
 delete from employee where emp_id=2;

+create table branch (
     -- on delete set cascade
-    -- To define a foregin key when creatubg a branch table --  means when you delete emp_id the mgr_id will deleted create table branch (
-    foreign key(mgr_id) references employee(emp_id) on delete cascade );
+    -- To define a foregin key when creating a branch table --  means when you delete emp_id the mgr_id will deleted foreign key(mgr_id) references employee(emp_id) on delete cascade );
 delete from employee where emp_id=2;